Working During Pregnancy

 Paid Parental Leave

-Your paid parental leave payment is the higher of your ‘ordinary weekly pay’ and ‘average weekly income’
+Your paid parental leave payment is the higher of your ‘ordinary weekly pay’ and ‘average weekly income’.

 The maximum paid parental leave payment (before tax) is:

-• 1 July 2024 to 30 June 2025: $754.87 a week
+- 1 July 2025 to 30 June 2026: $788.66 a week

-• 1 July 2023 to 30 June 2024: $712.17 a week
+- 1 July 2024 to 30 June 2025: $754.87 a week

-If you need to stay connected with your workplace while on paid parental leave, then you can use 'Keeping in Touch' hours.
+If you need to stay connected with your workplace while on paid parental leave, then you can use Keeping in Touch hours.
 This is 64 hours that allow you (if your employer agrees) to perform work from time to time, for example to attend a team day, without losing your entitlement to paid parental leave payments.
-This work is paid on top of your PPL and must not exceed the 64 hour limit over the paid parental leave period and must not happen within the first 28 days after your child is born.

-If your baby is born more than 3 weeks early you may qualify for premature baby payments.
+If your baby is born more than 3 weeks early, you may qualify for premature baby payments.
 You will get these from the day your baby is born through to the end of what would have been your 36th week of pregnancy.
-You can also get the premature baby payments if you have primary care of the baby during this time but are not the birth mother.
-Your regular paid parental leave payments will start after this.
-Before you apply for PPL you will need a letter from your LMC/GP to prove your pregnancy.
+Preterm payments are paid at the same rate as your paid parental leave.